Marcono1234/unsafe-address-sanitizer/README.md

 # Java `Unsafe` address sanitizer

-Java Agent which validates memory access performed using `sun.misc.Unsafe`. `Unsafe` is a semi-public JDK class which allows among others allocating native memory and directly accessing memory without bounds checks.
+Java Agent which validates memory access performed using `sun.misc.Unsafe`. `Unsafe` is a semi-public JDK class which allows among other things allocating native memory and directly accessing memory without bounds checks.
 It is sometimes used by libraries for better performance.

 The issue with `Unsafe` is that it does not detect out-of-bounds reads and writes and performs little to no argument